CES 2021 organizers are planning a physical event, but who will come?

-I have a complicated relationship with the annual trade show CES, which was formerly known as the Consumer Electronics Show.
+I have a complicated relationship with the annual trade show CES, formerly known as the Consumer Electronics Show.
 Having attended my first CES nearly 30 years ago, I’m a long-term believer in the value of the event as a media spectacle and networking opportunity; my CES experiences led directly to the career I have today.
-And I’m not just an average attendee — a decade ago, I worked directly with CES’s organizers to create one of the show’s major pavilions, developing a deep respect for the people and incredible infrastructure behind the sprawling physical event.
+And I’m not just an average attendee — a decade ago, I worked directly with CES’ organizers to create one of the show’s major pavilions, developing a deep respect for the people and incredible infrastructure behind the sprawling physical event.

 The complication: CES has become so exhaustingly huge and unwieldy that many attendees now consider participation to be akin to military conscription.
 I don’t personally know anyone who was excited ahead of last year’s show, and though I was both there and enthusiastic about what I saw, I was far from the only one feeling weary — then, over time, physically sick with a mysterious fever and cough.
 Months later, the 2020 CES was retrospectively identified as a likely mass infection zone for the coronavirus pandemic, and turned out to be the year’s last major tech industry event to avoid cancellation.

-Despite those cancellations and seismic work-from-home changes within the technology industry, CES’s organizers have announced that they “plan to proceed as scheduled” with CES 2021: It’s going to be “another in-person event in Las Vegas,” coupled with “a wider selection of live-streamed CES content” and “many other engaging digital and virtual opportunities.”
+Despite those cancellations and seismic work-from-home changes within the technology industry, CES’ organizers have announced that they “plan to proceed as scheduled” with CES 2021: It’s going to be “another in-person event in Las Vegas,” coupled with “a wider selection of live-streamed CES content” and “many other engaging digital and virtual opportunities.”
 Rather than exhaustively listing new health and safety precautions for the event, the Consumer Technology Association (CTA) offered a “sampling” of plans that look a lot like the ones GSMA said it would adopt for MWC Barcelona before that similarly important event was scuttled over coronavirus concerns.
 At this point, you could correctly guess them yourself: sanitization, social distancing, wearing masks, and so on.

 Even if I had never attended CES, none of the listed measures would make me feel comfortable attending the show next year.
-At every past CES, I’ve waded through crowds as dense as those that flooded U.S. airports after the government banned international travel, so I cannot imagine that CES attendees will realistically be able to maintain the six-foot distances from strangers that health authorities have required.
+At every past CES, I’ve waded through crowds as dense as those that flooded U.S. airports after the government banned international travel, so I cannot imagine that CES attendees will realistically be able to maintain the 6-foot distances from strangers that health authorities mandate.
 I have even less confidence that all or even most of the show’s 170,000 attendees will keep wearing masks at all times while traversing the endless convention halls.
 It’s hard enough to breathe without a mask while rushing from building to building, booth to booth at CES, so why assume people will willingly accept the added moisture and heat of a protective shield on top of that?

 Perhaps CTA has yet to announce additional measures that will thin the herds of attendees, such as even more stringent registration requirements, invite-only admission strategies, or another trick to cut down crowd sizes.
 But CES is marketed to exhibitors on the strengths of its large pool of attendees and massive scope.
 Would companies attend if only half the people were allowed to show up?
 And will people willingly go to a 2021 show that may have been a hot zone in 2020?